1. Why should I Be Baptized?

 The New Testament shows no example of baptism when the person did not request it.
 All instances of baptism followed an individual’s decision to trust Christ alone for their salvation (Acts 2:41, 8:12, 10:47-48).
 At Bay Shore we wait until the child is old enough to believe and understand the true meaning of baptism before we baptize them.
+As a general guide, we recommend the age of 10 years old.
 When a child makes a decision for Christ, we gladly baptize them into the Christian faith.

 6. What About Infant Baptism?

 In the Bible we find parents bringing children to Jesus.
 He held them and prayed for them and told us to welcome them.
 But he did not baptized them, and he did not tell anyone else to baptize them.
 So it seems more Biblical to wait until after a personal decision to trust Christ as Savior has been made by the child.
 If baptism is a public profession of salvation (as the Bible teaches), only people who have intentionally received salvation should experience baptism.